battleaxedotco/tool-docs/docs/rubberhose2/controls.md

     width="350px"
     right />

-Every hose bends once the distance between controllers goes below the Hose Length.
-You have complete control over how sharp or curved the bend is (or anywhere in-between).
+Control how sharp or curved the bend is (or anywhere in-between).

 - 0: straight lines with a single bend point
 - 100: fully curved line with the bend spread across the whole hose.